revaturelabs/201005-reston-bigdata/docs/tech/architecture/amazon_aws_eks_reference.md

 aws s3 --profile p3 ls s3://adam-king-848
 ```

+### K8 Admin Dashboard

-run your proxy (if you change your proxy port from the default, make sure to change the port in step 2.)
+1. run your proxy (if you change your proxy port from the default, make sure to change the port in step 2.)
 2. navigate to http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/
 3. get your access token (you must have updated your kubeconfig, and got verification your context was updated):
 ```